albertogg/albertogg.github.com/_drafts/installing-golang-in-os-x.md

 This will install hg and Go with the `--cross-compile-common` flag.
 The cross compile common flag will build the language with cross-compilers and runtime support for darwin, linux and windows.
-If you want cross-compilers and runtime support for all Go supported platforms use the `--cross-compile-all` flag.
+If you want cross-compilers and runtime support for all Go supported platforms append `--cross-compile-all` flag to the installation command.

 You can check the existing flags using `brew info go`.

 ## Setting the GOPATH

-For the go path, I prefer to use a single one for all my projects and I like to have all packages in the `~/go` directory.
-I'll have to admit that I haven't done anything complex in go that warrants more than a single GOPATH and maybe I'll bite my tongue later but you know...
-This is my current opinion and if you feel like a single GOPATH is not good for you, this is a [great article][article] that explains why is a good idea and probably will convince you.
+For the go path, I prefer to use a unique/single one for all my projects and I like to have all packages within the `~/go` directory.
+I'll have to admit that I haven't done anything complex in Go that deserves more than a single GOPATH;
+maybe I'll have to bite my tongue later on, but, you know...
+It's my current opinion and if you feel like a single GOPATH is not good for you it's OK too.

+I'll recommend you read this [article][article] that explains why it's a good idea to have a single GOPATH and when it's not.

-Lets create the GOPATH directory and export it:
+Enough talking, lets create our GOPATH directory and export to the environment:

 ```bash
 $ mkdir ~/go